Ste-lla02/silvia/README.md

 ---

+## Replication Package

+A replication package will be provided to support reproducibility of the experiments reported in the scientific publications associated with SILVIA.

+The package will be released under the `replication/` directory and will include:
+- configuration files used to run the pipeline on the case studies,
+- scripts to reproduce the main results,
+- example inputs (or instructions to retrieve them, when redistribution is not possible),
+- output artifacts (e.g., masks, logs, and computed metrics) required to replicate the reported experiments.

+At the current stage, this material is **under preparation** and will be added in a future update of the repository.

+---

 ## License
 The software is licensed according to the GNU General Public License v3.0 (see License file).

+---
 ## Citation and Contact

 **Citation**